Ameya Upadhyay Q&A with The Cable: 5-year investment projections, startup founder wellbeing and financial sustainability

 I think that is the reason why there are more fintech startups.
 I don’t think that is necessarily a bad thing or an unnatural thing.
 The fact is that we need to move on and support other startups but that needs to be done at an earlier stage than Flourish works to create that pipeline.

 In fact, this is why we have launched a fund called the ‘Madica’.
-It is short for ‘made in Africa’ and we are investing $200,000 in very young startups that are working in sectors that are more frontier.
-We are investing in deep tech, we are investing in B2B and we are investing in e-commerce marketplaces and sectors that other investors do not invest in.
+It is short for ‘made in Africa’, and we are investing $200,000 in very young startups that are working in frontier sectors.
+We are investing in deep tech, B2B, and e-commerce marketplaces and sectors that other investors do not invest in.

-We invest $200,000 and we also create an investment programme to help founders scale the business and give them mentorship support and all of the other tools they need to succeed.
-That is our small contribution to this problem and I would love to see more people at an early stage investing outside fintech which would create the pipeline for series A investors like us to branch out.
+We invest $200,000, and we also create an investment program to help founders scale their businesses and give them mentorship support and all of the other tools they need to succeed.
+That is our small contribution to this problem, and I would love to see more people at an early stage investing outside fintech, which would create the pipeline for series A investors like us to branch out.